How to use Polymarket: a step-by-step beginner's guide

 - Fund by bridging USDC to Polygon, then trade.
 Resolution is handled by the UMA oracle.

 Polymarket isn't a sportsbook.
 It's a crypto wallet stapled to a prediction market — which sounds intimidating until you do it once.
+Here's the full flow before we detail each step.

 Step 1 — Create your account